CopterExpress/charuco_calibration/README.md

 You will need special charuco board, which will be generated in `~/.ros/board.png` after first time of node executing.
 Print this board, measure square and marker lengths and enter these values as square_length and marker_length parameters of charuco_calibration_node in required `.launch` file.
 You can find directory with launch files with `roscd charuco_calibration/launch` command.
 If you run the node first time, restart it after you correct `.launch` file.

 Make about 20-25 different pictures by pressing "c" button on image window and then make camera calibration by pressing the "esc" button.
-Blue calibration dots should cover the whole image.
+Blue calibration dots should cover the whole image during the process of calibration.

 Calibration file will be saved in `~/.ros` directory as `calibration.yaml` file by default.
-You can change path to file and filename in the `filepath` parameter in the launch file.
+You can change path to output file in the `output_file` parameter in the launch file.
 Specify the path to this file to the program, which require it.

 The main goal of calibration - get the calibration file with minimal reprojection error.
 Typical reprojection error is `0.5`, typical reprojection error for aruco markers is `1.0`.
+You can check visual quality of calibration by viewing undistorted frame after process of calibration.

 ## Check calibration
 You can use [undistortion node](https://github.com/CopterExpress/clever_tools/blob/master/clever_tools/src/undistort_camera.py) from [clever_tools](https://github.com/CopterExpress/clever_tools) package to publish indistorted image to topic.
 You can view it using web_video_server or rqt_image_view ROS packages.